nozzlegear/ShopifySharp/readme.md

 [![Build status](https://github.com/nozzlegear/ShopifySharp/actions/workflows/build-and-test.yml/badge.svg?branch=master)](https://github.com/nozzlegear/ShopifySharp/actions/workflows/build-and-test.yml)
 [![license](https://img.shields.io/github/license/nozzlegear/shopifysharp.svg?maxAge=3600)](https://github.com/nozzlegear/shopifysharp/blob/master/LICENSE)

-ShopifySharp is a .NET library that enables you to authenticate and make API calls to Shopify.
-It's great for building custom Shopify Apps using C# and .NET.
-You can quickly and easily get up and running with Shopify using this library.
+ShopifySharp is a .NET library that helps developers build custom Shopify apps using C#, .NET and GraphQL.
+It also handles the tricky parts of authentication and validation for you, so you can quickly get up and running with Shopify using this library.

+### Migrating to GraphQL using ShopifySharp's GraphService

+Already using ShopifySharp and wondering how to migrate from Shopify's REST API to their GraphQL API?
+[Head over to the wiki page](https://github.com/nozzlegear/shopifysharp/wiki/graphql) where we've got a dedicated page using ShopifySharp's GraphService to send queries and mutations to Shopify.

 # The Shopify Development Handbook